wittfabian/djangae/README.md

 ## Testing

-For running the tests, you just need to run:
+For running the tests, (the first time only) you just need to run:

     $ ./runtests.sh